ITEAD-Thierry/NextionX/README.md

 **Note:** During runtime, the `setOnTouch()` and `setOnRelease()` methods might be invoked repeatedly, either to attach a different callback function to a component, or with empty parameter to detach the previous callbck function.

 ## Example(s)
-For example code and the corresponding HMI project, please refer to this blog article: [Link to come](#).
+For example code and the corresponding HMI project, please refer to this blog article: [The Sunday Blog: The alternative NextionX library does now listen to your Nextion HMI](https://nextion.tech/2021/02/15/the-sunday-blog-the-alternative-nextionx-library-does-now-listen-to-your-nextion-hmi/).